 The 12th season of excavations at Khirbet el-Maqatir is now complete.

-Both were in the field on our last day and even before we started digging, Ellen found two coins from the previous day's digging.
+Both were in the field on our last day and even before we started diggin.
+Ellen found two coins from the previous day's digging.
 That was a great way to get things started!

-My square's away from the others - along the north wall of the Bronze Age city of Ai which Joshua captured and destroyed.
+My square is away from the others, along the north wall of the Bronze Age city of Ai that Joshua captured and destroyed.
 Archaeological evidence there indicates Israelites also lived here during the time of Judges.

 Since coins weren't used that early in history, we don't have any in our square.
 But before we started Friday, Ellen ran her detector over our dig area and found a complete bronze arrowhead and part of a very unusual bronze and stone tool.
 It even excited our Israeli numismatist!

-We had additional help on Friday with 30 students from The Master's Seminary and Dallas Theological Seminary.
+We had additional help on Friday from 30 students from The Master's Seminary and Dallas Theological Seminary.
 They were a big help as we tried to finish clearing to bedrock as many squares of the New Testament community as possible.
-Bedrock normally means the end of a square - but not at KeM these days!
+Bedrock normally means the end of a square—but not at KeM these days!

 This week, Dr. Gene Merrill's team began excavating a large fortified tower at the edge of the New Testament community.
 It, too, was an unusual feature for NT times in the Holy Land.

-Dr. Bryant Wood's square went the deepest without reaching bedrock, over 2 meters down.
-His walls lined up with the city Joshua destroyed, but his pottery was from the time of the Judges (Iron Age 1).
+Dr. Bryant Wood's square went the deepest without reaching bedrock: over two meters down.
+His walls lined up with the city Joshua destroyed, but his pottery was from the time of the Judges (Iron Age I).
 He found what I'm looking for!

 In addition, it now appears we have features from an above-ground olive oil press, to go with the cave oil press excavated last winter.
 Also, last week's scarab was analyzed and, like last year's scarab, was identified as a unique and rare type.

-For the week, there were 5 newly discovered subterranean structures cut into the bedrock of our NT community.
-That included one in Abigail Leavitt's square with 2 flights of stairs cut into bedrock at a right angle.
-One flight consisted of 5 steps (pictured left) and another consists of 2 steps.
+For the week, there were five newly discovered subterranean structures cut into the bedrock of our NT community.
+That included one in Abigail Leavitt's square with two flights of stairs cut into bedrock at a right angle.
+One flight consisted of five steps (pictured below), and the other consists of two steps.
 And we still haven't reached the bottom!

-A beautiful blue die (one 'dice') with yellow holes was also found while sifting excavated dirt.
-A whole Bronze Age juglet, a restored Roman cooking pot (right, held by Lee University student, Jodie Rice) and a pair of working Roman iron tongs (almost tweezers) were found in excavation.
+A beautiful blue die (one "dice") with yellow holes was also found while sifting excavated dirt.
+A whole Bronze Age juglet, a restored Roman cooking pot (below, held by Lee University student, Jodie Rice), and a pair of working Roman iron tongs (almost tweezers) were found in excavation.

 To top the week off, on Friday, Madison Vaught from Lee University found the bronze head (falcon or ram) of a very small figurine while sifting dirt from the excavation.